scollier/SATraining/configFlannel.md

 **Perform the following commands on the other two atomic host minions:**

 * Use curl to check firewall settings from each minion to the master.
 We need to ensure connectivity to the etcd service.
 You may want to set up your `/etc/hosts` file for name resolution here.
-If there are any issues, just fall back to IP addresses for now. **NOTE:** For OpenStack nodes use the *private IP address* of the master.
+If there are any issues, just fall back to IP addresses for now.

+*NOTE:* Use the master node IP address here.
+For OpenStack nodes use the *private IP address* of the master.

 ```